PlanatedLlama45/gun_datapack/README.md

 # Gun Datapack
 Adds somewhat realistic firearms to Minecraft, as well as materials, workbenches and ammunition.

+P.S.
+Everything below is valid for the latest version of the datapack

 ## Additions
 ### Guns
 - Desert Eagle